 Note: In version 1.2, BuildStream stopped using OSTree to cache artifacts.
 It now uses a generic “Content Addressable Storage” system, implemented internally but designed to be compatible with Bazel and any other tool which supports the Remote Execution API.
 I’ve updated this article accordingly.

 OSTree is a content-addressed content store, inspired in many ways by Git but optimized for storing trees of binary files rather than trees of text files.

-BuildStream is an integration tool which deals with trees of binary files, and at present it uses OSTree to help with storing, identifying and transferring these trees of binary files.
+BuildStream is an integration tool which deals with trees of binary files.

 I’m deliberately using the abstract term “trees of binary files” here because neither BuildStream or OSTree limit themselves to a particular use case.
 BuildStream itself uses the term “artifact” to describe the output of a build job and in practice this could be the set of development headers and documentation for library, a package file such as a .deb or .rpm, a filesystem for a whole operating system, a bootable VM disk image, or whatever else.

 Anyway let’s get to the point!
 There are actually